minoki/LambdaQuest/README.md

 # LambdaQuest

-This is an implementation of System F with
+This is an implementation of System F and System Fsub with
 - primitive types: `Int`, `Real`, `Bool`, `Unit`
 - primivite values: integer literals, floating point literals, `True`, `False`, `unit`
 - built-in functions: